RMLio/rule-driven-resolution/README.md

 # Resolution

-A Node.js module that offers two core features:
+A Node.js module that offers determines the rules and ontology definitions that need to be inspected to resolve inconsistencies.
-1. determine the possible actions to resolve errors in RML mapping rules
-2. determine the effects of updating a Term Map

 ## Usage